 Host plant resistance, biopesticides, natural enemies, and synthetic chemicals are some of the potential options for pest management.
 However, the relative efficacy of many of these pest control measures is likely to undergo change as a result of global warming.
-Changes in precipitation are of greater importance for agriculture than temperature changes, especially in regions where the lack of rainfall may be a limiting factor for crop production (Parry, 1990).
-Global mean annual precipitation may increase as a result of the intensification of the hydrological cycle (Rowntree, 1990), which will cause disruption of agriculture as the cropping systems and the composition of fauna and flora undergo a gradual change (Porter et al., 1991; Sutherst, 1991).
+Changes in precipitation are of greater importance for agriculture than temperature changes, especially in regions where the lack of rainfall may be a limiting factor for crop production (Parry 1990).
+Global mean annual precipitation may increase as a result of the intensification of the hydrological cycle (Rowntree 1990), which will cause disruption of agriculture as the cropping systems and the composition of fauna and flora undergo a gradual change (Porter et al. 1991; Sutherst 1991).
 High mobility and rapid population growth will increase the extent of losses caused by insect pests.
 As a result of global warming, insect pests confined to tropical and subtropical regions may move to temperate regions along with a shift in the areas of production of their host plants.
-Global warming will se can be changed as y "climate a- change" ve or "glol cfy check if all occurrences of "climate warming'
+Global warming will:

-- Change the expression of host plant resistance to insects - Affect the efficacy of insect-resistant transgenic crops

-- · Affect the activity and abundance of natural enemies - Reduce the effectiveness of bio-pesticides and synthetic pesticides for pest management
+- Change the expression of host plant resistance to insects - Affect the efficacy of insect-resistant transgenic crops - Affect the activity and abundance of natural enemies - Reduce the effectiveness of bio-pesticides and synthetic pesticides for pest management